KrauseFx/krausefx.com/data.md

     <div class="graphs-entry">
       <h3>Annual money flow</h3>
       <p class="graph-description">
-        Inspired by the Reddit commnunity /r/PFPorn, I create an annual money flow chart to clearly see how much money I earn, where I'm spending it, and how much I'm saving.
-The chart below isn't mine (for privacy reasons), but taken from Reddit
+        Inspired by the Reddit commnunity <a href='https://old.reddit.com/r/PFPorn' target='_blank'>/r/PFPorn</a>, I create an annual money flow chart to clearly see how much money I earn, where I'm spending it, and how much I'm saving.
+The chart below isn't mine (for privacy reasons), but just an example I created.
       </p>

       <ul>

-          <li>Not owning an apartment, and living in Airbnbs as a nomad I actually spent less money.
+          <li>Not owning an apartment, and [living in Airbnbs as a nomad](/blog/one-year-nomad) I actually spent less money.
 This was due to not having to buy any furniture, appliances, etc. but also because the number of items I could by for myself was limited, as everything was limited to be able to fit into 2 suitcases.</li>

           <li>Misc. subscriptions/expenses are adding up quickly</li>